Pharmacogenomics from your existing DNA data

 • See your genome overview — genes analyzed and variants found

-• Your data, your control — export or delete anytime
+• Your data, your control — delete anytime, export via support

 Decode